 |5||Repo (overnight fixed)||Not using as of now (not using since February 2020)|

 |6||Reverse Repo (overnight fixed)||Not using as of now (not using since the launch of SDF)|

 The central bank is responsible in facilitating the smooth functioning of the financial system.
 An important distorting phenomenon associated with the operation of the financial system is illiquidity.
 Liquidity means adequate and timely cash in the system for financial institutions to carry out their functions.
 Liquidity situation in the economy as a whole may fluctuate highly due to many factors.
 Excess liquidity may transfer itself into price rise.
 Simultaneously, liquidity shortages lead to havoc in the financial system especially in the banking system.
 The responsibility of the RBI is to keep liquidity in a daily manner.

 How it works?

 The LAF as its name suggests is a liquidity adjustment mechanism for the banking system.
-It is aimed to inject liquidity into the system when there occurs liquidity shortages.
+It is aimed to inject liquidity into the system when there occur liquidity shortages.
 Simultaneously, it absorbs liquidity when there is excess liquidity.
-For all these purposes, the LAF is working in an automatic manner based on repo and reverse repo operations.
-The LAF is operating on a daily basis.
-The central point of LAF is that liquidity injection is done through Repo operations and liquidity (absorption from banks to the RBI) is done through Reverse repo operations.

-The LAF, though is working on the basis of repo and repo mainly, it is also supported by other instruments such as the CRR (Cash Reserve Ratio), OMO (Open Market Operations) and MSS (Market Stabilization Scheme).
+On the liquidity management front, the LAF, is also supported by other instruments such as the CRR (Cash Reserve Ratio), OMO (Open Market Operations) and MSS (Market Stabilization Scheme).

 Importance of LAF in monetary policy operation